Introduction

 Pros

-- Robust ecosystem of Atlassian products and integrations.
+- A large ecosystem of Atlassian products and third-party integrations.

 Cons

-- User interface may feel cluttered for some users.
+- User interface can be cluttered and feel less intuitive for some users.

 Pricing